What Is Sleep Apnea? Hampton Roads, VA

 The Quality of Your Sleep Affects Everything

-Sleep plays a vital role in good health and well-being throughout your life.
-Getting enough quality sleep helps protect your mental health, physical health, quality of life, and overall safety.
+Sleep plays a vital role in good health and well-being throughout life.
+Getting enough quality sleep helps protect mental and physical health, quality of life, and overall safety.

 How you feel while awake depends greatly on what happens while you sleep.
 During sleep, your body supports healthy brain function and maintains physical health.